 Radar graphs: Avoid them (99.9% of the time) Stephen Few doesn't like radar graphs, and he's not the only one who has written against them.
 In a recent discussion on Twitter, Jon Peltier said that they are "worse than pies" —ouch!
 Even Andy Kirk, who is usually as polite as a British gentleman can be, doesn't have nice words about this kind of display.
 Most of the arguments against radar graphs can be summarized in a couple of sentences from this post by Graham Odds: "Even with a common scale between axes, comparing values across them remains cumbersome and error-prone.
-This is because rather than the simple straight-line comparison our visual perception is hard-wired to perform that is found in “conventional” chart types, comparison in radar charts requires conscious thought to mentally project a sort of arc of rotation to map a value from one axis onto another, something we are not particularly adept at."
 I agree on that, something that you may find unsurprising if you have read my book already.
 One of those cases is mentioned by Stephen Few himself at the end of his article. Época Magazine In these two infographics, neighborhoods (Matt's piece) and Brazilian states (mine) are represented by radii arranged according to their geographical locations.
 The goal of both displays is to make a point: Votes for each party tend to concentrate in certain regions.
 1. 2.